godotengine/godot-docs/tutorials/3d/high_dynamic_range.rst

 HDR is found in the :ref:`Environment <class_Environment>` resource.
-These are found most of the time inside a :ref:`WorldEnvironment <class_WorldEnvironment>` node, or set in a camera.
+These are found most of the time inside a :ref:`WorldEnvironment <class_WorldEnvironment>` node or set in a camera.
 There are many parameters for HDR:

 .. image:: img/hdr_parameters.png